byverdu/ZooPlanet/README.md

 # ZooPlanet

-This is the project that I am working right now, ZooPlanet! a place where children can learn about animals.
+ZooPlanet! is a place where children can learn about animals.
 Take a look on pictures, get some basic information and the sound that they make.

 You can visit the site in the following url [zoo.byverdu.es](http://zoo.byverdu.es/)